yoharol/yoharol.github.io/_posts/2018-6-15-Ray Tracing.markdown

 ---
-layout: posts
+layout: single
-date: 2018-6-15
 tag: C++
 ---

-## Ray Tracing

-Github:  <a href="https://github.com/MitoGame/RayTracing" target="_blank">repository</a>

 A little program to render image based on low-poly scenes from 3dsMax and ray tracing techniques.
 It can handle reflection and deflection with triangle surface, quadrangle surface and sphere.

+Github:  <a href="https://github.com/MitoGame/RayTracing" target="_blank">repository</a>

 It's an implementation of ray tracing techniques by basic C++, not a real-time project.